sobhan-moosavi/ProgressiveNeuralNet/README.md

 <img src="files/formula_1.png" height="90" width="350">

-We have used this implementation for our nested architecture which combines Progressive Neural Network and Actor-Mimic to provide better transfer learning for training an Atari agent.
-More details may be found here: [Tech Report]
+We have used this implementation for our proposal on a nested architecture which combines Progressive Neural Network and Actor-Mimic to provide better transfer learning for training an Atari agent.
+More details may be found in our <a href="http://web.cse.ohio-state.edu/~moosavinejaddaryakenari.1/wp-content/uploads/2015/05/FinalPaper.pdf">technical report</a>.

 ## Installation